NADOOIT/NADOO-IT/readme.md

 # Intro

-This is the nadooit execution manegment system.
+This is the nadooit manegment system.

 It forms the interface to the system, hosts the website, and provides the API.